vgurianov/uml-sp/docs/case_studies/function/function.md

 At now wide use numerical methods.
 In UML2 SP models, numerical calculation nearly use not.
 It is an important quality of our approach.
 In this section we shall discuss it topic.

 ## Fibonacci sequence
+Let us explain where the numerical values in object models come from.
+Consider the following example.<br/>
 The Fibonacci sequence is a sequence of number when Fn = Fn-1 + Fn-2 with seed values F0 = F1 = 1,
 i.e. any number is sum two previous numbers.<br/>